Pavlova: In culture

 Pavlova is popular on Christmas Day as a dessert usually served after being refrigerated due to Christmas being celebrated during the summer in the southern hemisphere.

 World's largest pavlova

 Te Papa, New Zealand's national museum in Wellington, celebrated its first birthday in February 1999 with the creation of purportedly the world's largest pavlova, dubbed Pavzilla, which was cut by Prime Minister Jenny Shipley.
 This record was broken by students at the Eastern Institute of Technology in Hawke's Bay, New Zealand, in March 2005.
-Their creation, Pavkong, stretched 64 metres long in comparison to Te Papa's 45-metre-long pavlova.
-In August 2010, chef Aaron Campbell displayed a 50-square-metre rugby-themed pavlova, with the Bledisloe Cup in the centre, in the ChristChurch Cathedral in Christchurch, to raise money for the official charity of the All Blacks.
-In May 2018 a Norwegian chef and 35 assistants produced an 85-square-metre pavlova.
+Their creation, Pavkong, stretched 64 m long in comparison to Te Papa's 45 m pavlova.
+In August 2010, chef Aaron Campbell displayed a 50 m2 rugby-themed pavlova, with the Bledisloe Cup in the centre, in the ChristChurch Cathedral in Christchurch, to raise money for the official charity of the All Blacks.
+In May 2018, a Norwegian chef and 35 assistants produced an 85 m2 pavlova.